Moody's cuts India's growth forecast to 5.6%

-Last week, Moody's had changed the outlook on the Government of India's sovereign ratings to negative from stable and affirmed the Baa2 foreign-currency and local currency long-term issuer ratings.
+Last week, Moody's had changed the outlook on India's sovereign ratings to negative from stable and affirmed the Baa2 foreign-currency and local currency long-term issuer ratings.

 Moody's had also affirmed India's Baa2 local-currency senior unsecured rating and its P-2 other short-term local-currency rating.

-India's credit rating at Baa2 is the second lowest investment rating and Moody's has warned that India could be heading for a debt trap and recessionary phase.IANS
+India's credit rating at Baa2 is the second lowest investment rating and Moody's has warned that India could be heading towards a debt trap and recessionary phase.IANS